gaston-amaya/alkemy_challange_ruby/README.md

 - Documentation of endpoints done with insomnia

-- CRUD tests done with the RSpec gem
+- CRUD tests done with the RSpec gem and database_cleaner gem